django-json-api/django-rest-framework-json-api/docs/CONTRIBUTING.md

      # Run tests
      pytest

+### Running against multiple environments

+You can also use the excellent [tox](https://tox.readthedocs.io/en/latest/) testing tool to run the tests against all supported versions of Python and Django.
+Install `tox` globally, and then simply run:

+    tox

 ### Setup pre-commit

 pre-commit hooks is an additional option to check linting and formatting of code independent of